 The Andraz Castle Museum was inaugurated in June 2012.
 Conceived to spread knowledge of the manor and the surrounding Dolomite territory, the museum illustrates and describes the historical events of Andraz and its transformations over time due to fires and bombings.
 One section is entirely dedicated to Cardinal Nicolò Cusano who lived there, as described above, from 1454 to 1460.
 There are also written and visual testimonies of ironworking and some archaeological finds discovered inside the fortress.

-Free admission: disabled people and their carers, children up to 6 years of age
+Free admission: entitled visitors and their companions, children up to 5.99 years

 Opening hours of Andraz Castle